prototypefund/Digital_Bargeld-docs/global_licensing.rst

 copyright is held by INRIA and/or GNUnet e.V..
 Please refer to each source file to know which party holds the copyright.

+Source files are located in the following directories:

+* src/lib/
+* src/backend/
+* src/backenddb/
+* src/include/
+* src/tests/
+* examples/blog/
+* examples/shop/
+* copylib/

+In examples/blog/articles/ we included a book by Richard Stallman.
+It comes with its own permissive license (see COPYING in the directory).

 The merchant's backend (i.e. all the code in src/backend/) is under the GNU Affero GPL as it depends on libgnunetutil.
 Note that the use of the Affero GPL has little impact as the backend is not supposed to